-- 1 bunch of scallions, halved and cut into 2-3 inch lengths
+- 1 bunch scallions, halved and cut into 2- to 3-inch lengths

-- Mix all ingredients together and let sit for about 10 minutes.
-Check the consistency before cooking — the batter should be a little bit runnier than American pancake batter, so that the pa jun cooks quickly and evenly.
+- Mix all ingredients and let sit for about 10 minutes.
+Check the consistency before cooking.
+The batter should be a little bit runnier than American pancake batter so that the pa jun cooks quickly and evenly.

-- Heat a saute pan over medium heat and coat with a thin layer of oil.
+- Heat a saute pan over medium heat and coat it with a thin layer of oil.

-- Pour batter to fill pan in a thin layer (about 1/3 of your batter should fill a regular saute pan).
+- Pour batter to fill the pan in a thin layer (about one-third of your batter should fill a regular saute pan).

-- Cook for 3-4 minutes until set and golden brown on bottom.
+- Cook for 3 to 4 minutes until set and golden brown on the bottom.

-- Turn over with help of spatula or plate (or flip it in the air if you are good at that) and finish by cooking 1-2 more minutes, adding more oil if necessary.
+- Turn over the pancake with the help of a spatula or plate (or flip it in the air if you are good at that) and finish by cooking 1 to 2 more minutes, adding more oil if necessary.

-- Serve with soy or spicy dipping sauce.
+- Serve with soy sauce or a spicy dipping sauce.